madetech/blog/posts/composability_vs_inheritence.md

 end
 ```

-The last piece is `Transferrer` which composes `Withdrawer` and `Depositor`
-together to perform another useful task, that of transferring money from one
-account to another.
+To finish it all off, here is an example use case of `Transferrer`:

 ``` ruby
 fred = BankAccount.new(100)
 luke = BankAccount.new(0)
 Transferrer.new.transfer(fred, luke, 100)
 ```

-To finish it all off, a use case of `Transferrer`.

 ## Inheritence